Domke F802 And Bags Generally, A Longer Term Followup

 The main camera now has a grip and strap.
 The grip fits fine as the bag has lost some of it’s more rigid shape and the strap (a Domke) is an admission that one camera on the shoulder is the way to go.
 Many of my favourite shots have been taken seconds after walking in the school gates, opportunities I previously missed with gear stowed.

 The two primes are a consideration for my very low light or shallow depth of field needs.
-Neither requirement is as common as I would have thought as C1+No Noise has fixed my high ISO needs and single person, shallow depth portraits as lovely as they are, are rarely needed.
-The 75 has really become a specialist lens, the however is 25 a must take.
+Neither requirement is as common as I would have thought as C1+No Noise has fixed my high ISO needs and super shallow depth portraits, as lovely as they are, are rarely needed.
+The 75 has really become a specialist lens, the 25 however is a must take.

 The flash is there with it’s off camera controller, along with a small Olympus one (surprisingly handy for daylight fill).
 What is not shown is a 60cm 5-in-1 reflector, an occasionally taken 16” circular flash soft box and some black foamy things for bounce.
 These hide away in the large front pocket.